andreashandel/IDEMAbook/docs/index.md

 <img src="./images/moving-triangle.png" alt="Dynamic Epidemiological Triangle.
 Interactions between agent, host and environment change explicitly with time - indicated by the different coloring for each component and interaction."  />
 <p class="caption">(\#fig:dynamictriangle)Dynamic Epidemiological Triangle.
 Interactions between agent, host and environment change explicitly with time - indicated by the different coloring for each component and interaction.</p>
 </div>

+A more specific example of a simple dynamical model showing changes over time is shown in Figure \@ref(fig:sirsim).

 Mechanistic models are especially well suited to describe dynamical systems and are therefore the primary choice for the study of complex dynamical systems.